ddnexus/pagy/docs/extras/standalone.md

 ==- Dummy `params` method

 This extra creates a dummy `params` method (if not already defined) in the module where you include the `Pagy::Backend` (usually a controller).
-The method is called by pagy to retrieve backend variables coming from the request, and expects a hash, so the dummy param method returns an empty hash avoiding an error.
+The method is called by pagy to fetch the backend variables coming from the request, and expects a hash, so the dummy param method returns an empty hash avoiding an error.
 ===